 Connecting to Snowflake

-How the Snowflake Connection Works
+How the Snowflake Connection works

 CloudZero relies on account usage and cost information.
 Connecting to a Snowflake account will show Snowflake cost data alongside other Cost Sources in the Explorer, as well as enable anomaly alerts on Snowflake spend.